-However, even those organizations that choose to implement contract of employment often do it badly and end up with a contract that is not worth the paper it is printed on.
+However, even the organizations that choose to implement contracts of employment often do it badly and end up with a contract that is not worth the paper it is printed on.
 We can help you through this process to ensure that your contracts are enforceable and strategic.

-At the same time, employers often inadvertently expose themselves to liability for human rights claims by making decisions based upon grounds that are prohibited by human rights legislation, or simply appearing to do so.
+At the same time, employers often inadvertently expose themselves to liability for human rights claims by making, or appearing to make, decisions based upon grounds that are prohibited by human rights legislation.
 For example, they might learn that a candidate is undergoing cancer treatment, or trying to have children.
-When they subsequently choose another candidate for perfectly legitimate reasons, the unsuccessful candidate can make an allegation that the real reason for the decision was a prohibited ground, and the onus then falls on the organization to disapprove that, which can be quite difficult.
+If they subsequently choose another candidate for perfectly legitimate reasons, the unsuccessful candidate can make an allegation that the real reason for the decision was a prohibited ground, and the onus then falls on the organization to disprove that, which can be quite difficult.
 Savvy individuals also realize that it costs little or nothing to file a human rights complaint, and that even if they are unsuccessful, the organization will not recoup its legal fees.
-As a result, organizations often choose to pay some money to settle rather than incur the costs of defending an un-meritorious claim.
+As a result, organizations often choose to pay some money to settle rather than incur the costs of defending a non-meritorious claim.

 We love to talk about Strategic HR, and much of that starts at the hiring stage.
 We can work with you to establish a process that will set you up for success and insulate you from claims.